 When working in a virtual lab continuously rolling back machine snapshots, unless you have taken steps to prevent it you may find your machines being kicked off of the domain (see here for a more detailed explanation).
-There’s a widely known registry tweak to prevent this happening, but if you are able to manage the domain, there is a much easier way to do this by using group policy to ensure that the setting is applied to all of your VM’s automatically.
+There’s a registry tweak you can apply to stop this happening (from http://support.microsoft.com/kb/154501):

 Also, the following article shows you how to do this via group policy:

 You can either apply the policy to a limited number of test machines in their own OU, or if the domain is strictly being used for test purposes you can just apply it to the default domain policy like I did.
 After setting this key, either reboot or run the command

 gpupdate /force to apply the policy before taking your snapshots.